 - Avoid direct heating in a microwave

-Warm at a gentle pace to prevent burns or discomfort in your baby’s mouth.
+Warm at a gentle pace to prevent burns or discomfort in your balittle one’s mouth.

 11. Overusing Snacks

 Snacks have their place, especially for busy families with children, but too many can reduce hunger at proper mealtimes.
-Babies and toddlers thrive on a consistent routine with structured meals and snacks spaced apart.
+Little one's and toddlers thrive on a consistent routine with structured meals and snacks spaced apart.

 Balanced, predictable spacing helps children regulate their own appetite naturally.